 Finally, we did not investigate the issue of reasoning covariationally about quantities whose values are related by a formula.
-Frank (2016a, 2017, in press) is investigating students' difficulties in this area with precalculus and calculus students; Ellis and colleagues (Ellis et al., 2016; Ellis et al., 2012, 2015; Fonger, Ellis, & Dogan, 2016) are investigating the same with middle school students.
+Frank, (2016a, 2017, in press) is investigating students' difficulties in this area with precalculus and calculus students; Ellis et al. (2016, 2012, 2015) and Fonger, Ellis, and Dogan (2016) are investigating the same with middle school students.
 We suspect that thinking covariationally about quantities in dynamic situations is foundational for reasoning covariationally about functions defined by a formula, but is not sufficient.
-We agree with <a href="https://docs.org/Thompson.or
+We agree with Thompson and Carlson (2017) that explaining students' progress in this area will draw on theories of quantitative and covariational reasoning and on the APOS constructs of action and process conceptions of function (Breidenbach, Dubinsky, Hawks, & Nichols, 1992; Dubinsky & McDonald, 2001; Dubinsky & Wilson, 2013).

-Conclusion
+7. Conclusion

 We were not interested just in whether teachers could construct accurate graphs of covarying quantities.
-Rather, we were interested in what teachers' responses would tell us about their covariational schemes as expressed in their graphing activities.
+Rather, we were interested in what the responses would tell us about teachers' covariational schemes as expressed in their graphing activities.
 We contend that past research has frequently over-interpreted students' and teachers' conceptual operations when they sketch a graph that researchers take as appropriate, or when students and teachers interpret a graph as reflecting a situation holistically.
 In this study we turned the question around.
 We asked whether teachers would see that they were being asked to use the conventions of graphing in the Cartesian plane to sketch a graph from quantities whose values vary and which are presented as the coordinates of points on the graph.

 Our results highlight the importance for conceptualizing graphs emergently of creating a multiplicative object of two quantities' attributes and holding it in mind persistently.
 Table 5, however, suggests that many teachers did not create a point as a multiplicative object whose coordinates were the values of the animation's two quantities.
 Forty-two percent (42%) of SK high school teachers, 32% of SK middle school teachers, and 21% of US high school teachers had a well-placed initial point.
-In addition, 34% of

-SK high school teachers, 29% of SK middle school teachers, and 23% of US high school teachers sketched an accurate or semi-accurate graph.
+In addition, 34% of SK high school teachers, 29% of SK middle school teachers, and 23% of US high school teachers sketched an accurate or semi-accurate graph.
 This suggests, to us, that conceptualizing and representing the simultaneous variation in two quantities' values is nontrivial and merits greater attention in both research and instruction.